nearai/near-mcp/TOOLS.md

       },
       "data": {
         "type": "string",
-        "description": "The data to sign."
+        "description": "The data to sign as a string."
       },
       "signatureEncoding": {
         "type": "string",